Chris Brown discography

 After releasing the mixtape Fan of a Fan together in 2010, Brown and rapper Tyga released a collaborative album in 2015, each artist's first, titled Fan of a Fan: The Album.
 The album reached number 7 on the Billboard 200, becoming his joint-lowest charting album since Graffiti.
-Fan of a Fan: The Album has spawned the single "Ayo"; which was a commercial success in the United Kingdom, peaking at number 6 on the UK Singles Chart, and later being certified Silver by the BPI.
-On October 7, 2021 Fan of a Fan: The Album was Certified Gold By the RIAA.
+Fan of a Fan: The Album has spawned the single "Ayo"; which was a commercial success in the United Kingdom, peaking at number 6 on the UK Singles Chart, and later being certified 2× Platinum by the BPI.
+On October 7, 2021 Fan of a Fan: The Album was certified gold by the RIAA.

 Brown's seventh studio album, Royalty was released on December 18, 2015, and was preceded by four singles: "Liquor", which subsequently peaked at number 60 on the Billboard Hot 100.
 It was followed by two more singles: "Zero" and "Back to Sleep".
 The former peaked at number 80 on the Billboard Hot 100, and the latter debuted at number 20.
 "Fine by Me", was released as the album's fourth and final single on November 27, 2015.
 In 2016, Royalty was certified gold by the RIAA.

 In 2017, Brown released his eighth studio album, Heartbreak on a Full Moon.
-One week after its release Heartbreak on a Full Moon was certified gold by the Recording Industry Association of America for combined sales and album-equivalent units of over 500,000 units in the United States, and Brown became the first R&B male artist that went gold in a week since Usher's Confessions in 2004.
-The album has been certified Double Platinum by the Recording Industry Association of America (RIAA).
+One week after its release Heartbreak on a Full Moon was certified gold by the Recording Industry Association of America for combined sales and album-equivalent units of over 500,000 units in the United States, and Brown became the first R&B male artist that went gold in a week since Jamie Foxx's Unpredictable in 2005.
+The album has been certified double platinum by the Recording Industry Association of America (RIAA).

 His ninth studio album Indigo was released in 2019 and debuted at number one on the US Billboard 200 with 108,000 album-equivalent units, which included 28,000 pure album sales in its first week.
 The album is his third number-one album in the country, and included five singles: "Undecided", "Back to Love", "Wobble Up", featuring Nicki Minaj and G-Eazy, "No Guidance", featuring Drake, "Heat", featuring Gunna.
-On December 9, 2019 Indigo was certified Platinum by the RIAA.
+On December 9, 2019 Indigo was certified platinum by the RIAA.